MintLabsDev/coin-flip-unity-example/README.md

         var account3 = Deserialization.GetPubKey(encoded_data, 81);
         var fallback_account = Deserialization.GetPubKey(encoded_data, 113);

-Generating a keypair to use in RNG program
+Generating a keypair to use in FPRNG

         Account temp =  new Account();